Best Diet for King Snake

 King Snake Nutritional Profile

 Nutrition for King Snake must account for this species's 40-75 gallon for adults frame and naturally active disposition.
 Across a lifespan of 15-25 years, dietary consistency directly influences vitality and longevity.
 King Snake reptiles with moderate exercise demands need a caloric intake carefully calibrated to prevent both underweight and overweight conditions.
 A diet rich in animal-based proteins should make up 25-35% of total calories for this species, with fat content adjusted for activity level.
-Omega-3 and omega-6 fatty acids are particularly beneficial for King Snake to maintain coat health and joint function.
+Omega-3 and omega-6 fatty acids are particularly beneficial for King Snake to maintain skin and scale condition and joint function.

 Life-Stage Feeding Guide for King Snake